katzer/cordova-plugin-background-mode/README.md

 ### :bangbang: Store Compliance :bangbang:
 The plugin focuses on enterprise-only distribution and may not compliant with all public store vendors.

+__Update:__ The plugin ID has changed to cordova-plugin-background-mode and is available under npm.
+An updated version comes later!

 ## Overview
 1. [Supported Platforms](#supported-platforms)